White Mulberry: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 The bioactive chemicals in white mulberry and their physiological modes of action in the body and brain are responsible for the health benefits.
 The main mechanisms are as follows:

 1. Alkaloid Activity: The alkaloid 1-deoxynojirimycin (DNJ), found in white mulberry leaves, inhibits alpha-glucosidase, preventing the digestion and absorption of carbohydrates.
-Alpha-glucosidase is an enzyme that converts complex carbohydrates into simple sugars, making it easier for the small intestine to absorb them.
+Alpha-glucosidase is an that converts complex carbohydrates into simple sugars, making it easier for the small intestine to absorb them.
 DNJ is helpful for treating diabetes because it inhibits alpha-glucosidase, which decreases the digestion and absorption of carbohydrates and lowers postprandial blood glucose levels.

 2. Antioxidant Activity: Flavonoids, anthocyanins, and polysaccharides are a few of the substances having antioxidant properties found in white mulberry.
 These substances combat free radicals and shield the body from oxidative stress, which can cause cellular harm, inflammation, and the emergence of chronic illnesses.
 Since oxidative stress speeds up the evolution of neuro-degenerative diseases, antioxidant activity is also crucial for neuro-protection.